 The Museum owns and operates the 1825 Brown-Stetson-Sanford House in the Historic Downtown District of Milledgeville.
 This house museum hosts the Convention and Visitors’ Bureau Trolley Tour, civic and social club meetings and events, tours for students and tourists, and GOCHC events.

-Our Museum is an integral part of the City of Milledgeville, Baldwin County and State of Georgia’s commitment to preserving Georgia’s rich history that dates back to 10,000 BC.
-Since its founding in 2004, the mission of Georgia's Old Capital Museum Society, Inc., is to identify, interpret, preserve, and communicate the historic, artistic and cultural heritage of Milledgeville, Baldwin County, and the Oconee River basin through its museums and educational programs.
-Shown right, students visiting the Brown/Stetson-Sanford house for the "War Comes to the Capital" tour in conjunction with their study of GA history.
-More than 2,000 4th, 5th and 8th graders take field trips to this historic building every year.
+Our Heritage Center and historic Museum House are an integral part of the City of Milledgeville, Baldwin County and State of Georgia’s commitment to preserving Georgia’s rich history that dates back to 10,000 BC.
+Since its founding in 1999, the mission of this organization is to identify, interpret, preserve, and communicate the historic, artistic, and cultural heritage of Milledgeville, Baldwin County, and the Oconee River basin through its educational programs and activities.

 Our History of Service to Our Community and the State of Georgia:

 1999, Georgia’s Antebellum Capitol Museum Society (GACMS) was established with the goal of building a museum of regional history on the ground floor of the Old Capitol Building in Milledgeville, GA.

 2003, the Old Capital Historical Society merged with GACMS, and the Museum Society took ownership of the 1825 Brown-Stetson-Sanford House (BSSH) in the Historic District of Milledgeville.

 2004, the name was changed to Georgia’s Old Capital Museum Society (GOCMS), to reflect the Museum’s expanded mission and Georgia’s Old Capital Museum opened to the public.